 What to Put in a Resume Header

 The content of your header depends on your experience level, industry, and personal preferences.
-Here's what to consider including:
+Here is what to consider including.

 Essential Information (Always Include)